langtech-bsc/innovation-utilities/README.md

 This project aims to gather basic python classes to quickly run some basic tasks.
 We'll start with ASR and some examples.

+Some recommendations:
+- We recommend using the code by building the docker image.
+- We've tested the configuration with device set to cpu, but the gpu device should be working as well.

 ##  2. Installation

 ### Poetry